 You will use your hand drawing to transfer your actual measurements onto the graph paper using 1 square per 1 foot or (2 squares per 1 foot if your room is small.)

-After writing in the measurements, use parallel lines and perpendicular marks to show where you are starting and stopping your measurements.
+After writing in the measurements, use a straight edge to make parallel lines and perpendicular marks, also called dimension lines, to show where you are starting and stopping your measurements.

 I’ll teach you how to make them look like actual doors and windows in the next section.